Julie-Montague/MixPro-Reproduction/README.md

 $$\alpha = 1 - \frac{Entropy(p)}{MaxEntropy}$$

 ## 7. Conclusion:
-1. Verification of Model Capacity Claim (Successful Reproduction) The original paper states: "In particular, MixPro has better performance on models with fewer parameters".
+1. Verification of Model Capacity Claim : The original paper states: "In particular, MixPro has better performance on models with fewer parameters".
   -  On the capacity-constrained DeiT-Tiny (5M params), MixPro (70.77%) outperformed both the Baseline and TransMix.
   -  This Confirmed the paper's claim that MaskMix's regularization is most critical for lightweight models.